PonkeDanker/travandromalgbti/content/get-support/index.md

 {{ card(
 	image="guide-support-coming-out.jpg",
 	title="Advice & Guides",
-	text="COMING SOON - We are currently working with a group of LGBTI+ Traveller & Roma", linkTitle="Find out more",
+	text="COMING SOON - We are currently working with a group of LGBTI+ Traveller & Roma to creage helpful guides", linkTitle="Find out more",
 	linkTarget="/get-support/card-2-advice-guides"
 	color="yellow"